 When you work with people, there are always ways to enhance your skills or increase your job credentials.

-Here are two ways you can do that through continuing education:
+Here are three ways you can do that through continuing education:

 • Saskatchewan Early Childhood Education I Certification courses